After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life possible.

 Thiamine, selenium and magnesium are safe and helpful for most people with Hashimoto’s, and most people will see a significant benefit from these supplements.

 As with all supplements, please be sure to consult with your healthcare practitioner to determine the dosage and duration that is right for you, and to ensure they do not interact with any other supplements or medications that you may currently be taking.

-To further help you along your healing journey, my new cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, is available for pre-order!
+To further help you along your healing journey, my new cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, is available now!
 In addition to containing 125 delicious, nutrient-dense recipes that will help restore your depletions, this cookbook also includes information regarding how to tailor your diet to you, how to address specific symptoms with nutrition, how to use complementary nutrients to address symptoms, and when to dig deeper beyond nutrition.
-You can pre-order your copy today and then redeem six bonuses here as my way of saying thank you.

 I hope this information helps you on your journey toward better health!

 Have you tried these nutrients?
 I’d love to know how they’ve helped you in your health journey.
 Let me know in the comments below! 🙂